 - (c) being laid under section 30 of the 2010 Act to either affirmative or negative. - 2.
-A proposal to change the procedure shall be made by any committee, other than the committee mentioned in Rule 6.11, where the devolved subordinate legislation relates to a competent matter as defined in Rule 6.2.1.
-The committee making the proposal shall report it to the committee mentioned in Rule 6.11. - 3.
-On receipt of a report under paragraph 2, the committee mentioned in Rule 6.11 shall consider and report to the Parliament on the proposal within 30 sitting days of receiving the report. - 4.
-Where the committee mentioned in Rule 6.11 does not recommend that the proposal be approved, no further action shall be taken. - 5.
-Where the committee mentioned in Rule 6.11 recommends that the proposal be approved, the convener of that committee shall give notice of and any member of that committee may move a motion seeking the Parliament's agreement that the proposed change be made.
+A proposal to change the procedure shall be made by any committee, other than the Delegated Powers and Law Reform Committee, where the devolved subordinate legislation relates to a competent matter as defined in Rule 6.2.1.
+That committee shall report its proposal to the Delegated Powers and Law Reform Committee. - 3.
+On receipt of a report under paragraph 2, the Delegated Powers and Law Reform Committee shall consider and report to the Parliament on the proposal within 30 sitting days of receiving the report. - 4.
+Where the Delegated Powers and Law Reform Committee does not recommend that the proposal be approved, no further action shall be taken. - 5.
+Where the Delegated Powers and Law Reform Committee recommends that the proposal be approved, the convener of the Delegated Powers and Law Reform Committee shall give notice of and any member of that committee may move a motion seeking the Parliament's agreement that the proposed change be made.
 The Parliamentary Bureau shall allocate such time as it considers appropriate for a debate on the motion.
 Such a motion may not be amended.